nkhralovich/the-temple-of-the-nameless-goddess/README.md

 # The Temple of The Nameless Goddess

-## Requirements
 A script that tests a game "The Temple of The Nameless Goddess" based on d6 rolls.

-This week you are asked to make a simple game on a single sheet of paper.
-Your game should include:

-1. A clearly articulated goal, and
-2. A degree of difficulty enhanced by chance and/or skill.

-Additionally, you must keep the following limitations in mind:

-1. The game should all fit on one piece of paper, ideally letter-sized or A4 so people can print it out, if they wish.
-2. The game should be a one-player game.
-3. A short description and instructions for your game should be at the top of the page.
-4. The only extra thing anyone should need to play are two six-sided dice, which are an optional element you may include in your game.

 ## The Rules